training@oraclesafety.net | (+44) 07788 520642

 Communication

-Mechanisms for ensuring all parties — operations, maintenance, contractors — share the same understanding of permit conditions.
+Mechanisms for ensuring all parties, including operations, maintenance and contractors, share the same understanding of permit conditions.

-Systems for identifying and managing the interactions between simultaneous permit activities on the same or adjacent plant.
+Systems for identifying and managing interactions between simultaneous permit activities on the same or adjacent plant.

 Planned auditing of PTW system operation, with management review of findings and action on identified weaknesses.